-Over the past few years, social media has changed the way consumers interact with brands, and the way brands reach consumers.
+Over the past few years, social media has changed how consumers interact with brands and how brands reach consumers.
 Social media is widespread – pervading our daily lives – and offering marketers valuable data that removes the guesswork in developing strategy.

 Here at Emplifi, we have the luxury of tapping into our own platform to pull social media data that sheds light on how brands are implementing social and what strategies are working best.
 Each quarter we release our findings to help our customers, and curious marketers, develop a social strategy based on actual data.